sipgate-io/sipgateio-outgoingcall-php/README.md

 # sipgate.io php outgoing call example

+This example will initiate an outgoing call by first calling `caller` (your sipgate phone number or extension) and then calling `callee`.

 To demonstrate how to initiate an outgoing call, we query the `/sessions/calls` endpoint of the sipgate REST API.

 For further information regarding sipgate REST API please visit https://api.sipgate.com/v2/doc